computerfast23/Bye-Ping/README.md

 discord: computerfast23#3311

-email: computer_23@yahoo.com
+email: admin@thec23projects.top

 do you have any questions?

-Let me know by twitter, discord or by my email
+Let me know on my email

 403 lines of Bye-Ping code